BCLibraries/burns-exhibits/content/boland/public eye.md

 {{< /galleryfigure >}}
 {{< /galleryrow >}}

-A Congressperson never quite knew who they might bump into, and Boland’s papers document some of his encounters with well known figures.
+In the course of a day a Congressperson never quite knew who they might bump into, and Boland’s papers document some of his encounters with well known figures and various groups from Massachusetts.

 {{< galleryrow >}}